 recruit workers from another workforce area.

-In these cases, Boards must ensure the following:
+In these cases, TWC and Boards must ensure the following:

-Workforce Solutions Office staff encourages the employer to contact a Workforce Solutions Office that is in the workforce area in which the work site is located to facilitate coordination between the employer and that Workforce Solutions Office.
+Workforce Solutions Office staff encourages the employer to contact a Workforce Solutions Office that is in the workforce area in which the work site is located to facilitate coordination between the employer and Workforce Solutions Office staff at that Workforce Solutions Office.

-If the employer insists on listing the job order at a Workforce Solutions Office that does not serve the workforce area in which the work site is located, Workforce Solutions Office staff notifies staff at the Workforce Solutions Office that does serve that workforce area of the job order either by telephone or email.
+If the employer insists on listing the job order at a Workforce Solutions Office that does not serve the workforce area in which the work site is located, Workforce Solutions Office staff must notify and coordinate with Workforce Solutions Office staff at the Workforce Solutions Office that does serve that workforce area of the job order either by telephone or email.

 Workforce Solutions Office staff enters accurate requirements for these job orders, including associating each job order with appropriate work locations.